Iraniancoder/CodeToolWebchecker/README.md

 💀Firewall detection

-# After execution, the file will be automatically saved for review
+After execution, the file will be automatically saved for review

+# How does it work?
+python CodeToolWebchecker.py